eaglerock1337/marks.dev/site/ecto-1.md

   - runs on a Raspberry Pi 4 4GB
   - acts as internal DNS for my network

-I would like to repurpose `stapler` as a lightweight gaming machine and finally retire `delorean` and `yanosh` for good.
+I would like to repurpose `stapler` as a small gaming machine and finally retire `delorean` and `yanosh`.

 ## the name